Cheesecake – Jewish style

 - Warm the oven to 185 degrees C

-- Generously grease the inside of a loose-bottom 9 inch cake tin / springbase tin.
-Layer the bottom with the biscuit crumbs and press down.
+- Generously grease the inside of a loose-bottom 9 inch spring-base cake tin.
+Layer the bottom with the biscuit crumbs and press down with a smaller tin.
+Adding melted butter to the crumbs gives a base that holds together.

 - Beat together the eggs and sugar until creamy (pic)

-- Beat together the cheese, flour, salt, lemon juice and cream in a separate bowl (pic)
+- Beat together the cheese, flour, salt, vanilla, lemon juice and cream in a larger bowl (pic)

-- Beat the two lots together and pour the mixture onto the biscuit base
+- Beat the two lots together and spread the mixture on the biscuit base

 - Bake for 40 – 50 minutes on the middle shelf at 185 degrees C. The cake should rise to the top of the tin and go brown on top.
-There will not be much wobble in the centre.
+If there’s too much wobble in the centre when it’s already brown turn the heat down (to say 170) and cook it more.

 - Turn off the heat and leave the cake in the oven to cool.
 It will flatten to half its height.
 Although it’s delicious warm, place in the fridge for 1-2 hours to get more texture.

-- Run a knife round the inside of the tin and press the cheesecake up through the rim.
+- Run a knife round the inside of the tin and release the cheesecake from the side.
+As my tin base has a lip I remove a slice to help separate the cake from the base.